ddonahuex/chatchk/README.md

 Chatchk can be deployed on bare metal, in a Docker container, or within a Kubernetes cluster.
 Detailed instructions for each deployment method are provided in the subsections below.

+## Software Bill of Materials (SBOM)
+The file chatchk-1.0.0-bom.json is an AI-generated CycloneDX SBOM for the chatchk project.
+It was created based on the project's Dockerfile.